NikolayOskolkov/Physalia_AncientMetagenomics_2025/exercises.md

 ## Read-based taxonomic profiling

-There are many different tools and approaches for obtaining taxonomic profiles from metagenomes.
-Here we will use a popular read-based taxonomic profiler [Kraken2](https://github.com/DerrickWood/kraken2) and [sourmash](https://sourmash.readthedocs.io/en/latest/).
+There are many different tools and approaches for obtaining taxonomic profiles from metagenomes.Here we will use a popular read-based taxonomic profiler [Kraken2](https://github.com/DerrickWood/kraken2) and [sourmash](https://sourmash.readthedocs.io/en/latest/).
 What is the basic approach that each of these tools use and how they can impact the results?
 Well, let's find out!

 First let's create a folder to store the results: